TexasDigitalLibrary/dspace-reports/README.md

 ## Usage

-**NOTE: All of the following commands assume that the user is in the virutal environment.**
+**NOTE: All of the following commands assume that the user is in the virtual environment.**

 ### Database